 It covers a wide variety of places and is designed to show you not only the highlights of each country but some real local gems to.
-It is based on staying in hostels or guesthouses, and generally taking busses or minivans as the method of transport.
-Though you could catch trains in Thailand or Vietnam for some parts.
+It is based on staying in hostels or guesthouses, and generally taking buses or minivans as the method of transport.
+Though you could also catch trains in parts of Thailand, Vietnam and Malaysia.

 Bangkok is selected as the starting point as it’s a major transport hub.
 It’s an easy city to introduce you into the Southeast Asian way of life.
 From here you can start exploring the rest of Thailand.
 The country receives millions of tourists each year and is well set up for backpackers.
 This is great as you can settle into your rhythm and find out what works for you.

-Singapore makes a natural end point.
-As with Bangkok it is a major transport hub, from which you can continue your travels elsewhere or head home.
+Singapore makes a natural end point, though Bali in Indonesia might be a better option.
+As with Bangkok, Singapore is a major transport hub, from which you can continue your travels elsewhere or head home.

-I haven’t covered Indonesia, The Philippines or Borneo in this as that would extend it way past 6 months.
-I intend to visit them in the future and add an extension as a separate entry.
+I haven’t covered The Philippines or Borneo in this Southeast Asia backpacking itinerary.
+I intend to visit them in the future and add them as extensions.

 Have a play around with the map to look at the route and the destinations.
 Hopefully you will feel inspired and it will help with planning your ultimate 6 month Southeast Asian backpacking itinerary!

 Start your journey by flying into Bangkok and taking a couple of days to explores its temples and acclimatise yourself to the region.
+It’s a great city to start any Southeast Asia backpacking itinerary as it’s well set up for backpackers.
 The Grand Palace and Wat Pho can be done together in a day.
 They make for a nice introduction to Buddhist culture.
 Khao San Road is big backpacker area so you can easily find people in hostels to go out there with.
 It’s a great place to make some new friends right away.